-shares (or shares, if the underwriters exercise their option in full to purchase additional shares) We have granted the underwriters an option to purchase from us additional shares of common stock.
+shares (or shares, if the underwriters exercise their option in full to purchase additional shares)

+The underwriters have the option to purchase up to additional shares from us.
 The underwriters can exercise this option at any time within 30 days of this prospectus.

 We intend to use the net proceeds from this offering primarily to expand our sales, marketing, reimbursement, clinical, regulatory and product development activities, and the remainder for working capital, general and administrative expenses and other general corporate purposes.
-We will also use a portion of the net proceeds to pay the approximately \$\text{million of cumulative accrued dividends to our Series A preferred stockholders as described in "Dividend Policy."
+We will also use a portion of the net proceeds to pay the approximately million of cumulative accrued dividends to our Series A preferred stockholders as described in "Dividend Policy."
 We may also use a portion of our net proceeds to acquire or invest in complementary products, technologies or businesses, although we have no present commitments to complete any such transaction.
-See "Use of Proceeds" on page 61 for a more complete description of the intended use of proceeds from this offering.
+See "Use of Proceeds" on page 62 for a more complete description of the intended use of proceeds from this offering.